 Lastly, in Centro you can visit Plaza de Armas, tour the catacombs inside the San Fracisco Monastery, and watch the changing of the guard at the Presidential Palace.
 And that is just a quick introduction; you can read this other article for more ideas of things to do in Lima and this other one will give you ideas of easy weekend trips.

 Now let’s move on to the food.
 Since Lima is on the coast, you’ll have to sample ceviche, a raw fish dish that has been cured in lime, and is served with corn, sweet potato, and red onions.
 It is delicious and a must try!
 If you’re more adventurous, then go for anticuchos, which are grilled meat skewers (typically cow heart!) served with a side of corn.
 I know it sounds a bit strange, but it tastes just like steak.

 Where I stayed:

-I usually stay with family when I visit Lima, but I would recommend either staying in Miraflores or Barranco.
-AirBnB has a great range of properties, and if it’s your first time using it, you can get a $40 discount code here.
+I usually stay with family when I visit Lima, but regardless, I would recommend staying in the neighbourhood of Miraflores.
+Located right by the seaside, this is one of the nicest areas in the city, plus you also have easy access to Barranco and plenty of tours into the historic centre.
+There are plenty of hotels, hostels and guesthouses in this neighbourhood, plus AirBnB has a great range of properties, and if it’s your first time using it, you can get a $40 discount code here.